Winter Term in GermanyRead More

 Our language program runs for five semesters (German 111, 112, 211, 212, 304) and aims to raise students’ proficiency levels to the point where they can study abroad at a German university.
 Our program of study of literature and culture begins with a survey course (German 307) which introduces the most important trends in German history, literature, and culture from 1750 until the present, and continues with courses covering a variety of interdisciplinary topics (see below for descriptions of this year’s classes and a diagram illustrating our range of courses).
 In these courses, we also further German skills and work on developing our writing abilities.
 Our capstone German senior seminar includes the completion of a long piece of original work in German.

-The two instructors in the German program in 2013-14 are Verena Hutter and Howard Pollack-Milgate.
-Inge Aures will return from sabbatical next year.
+The two instructors in the German program in 2015-16 are Inge Aures and Howard Pollack-Milgate.

-Advanced courses and courses in translation offered in Spring 2013-14:
+Advanced courses and courses in translation offered in Fall 2015-16:

 ML 197: 20th-century Germany Through Film (First-Year Seminar)

 ML 295C: German/Jewish Literature (cross-listed as English 255E)

 ML 395A: Tps:KlugeVonTrottaFassbinderHerzogETC: The New German Cinema and other New Waves in Film History (cross-listed as Film 321A; taught by Keith Nightenhelser)